etianen/django-reversion/docs/api.rst

 Really advanced registration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It's possible to customize almost every aspect of model registration by registering your model with a subclass of ``revisions.VersionAdapter``.
-Behind the scenes, ``revisions.register()`` does this anyway, but you can explicitly provide your own VersionAdapter if you need to perform really advanced customization.
+It's possible to customize almost every aspect of model registration by registering your model with a subclass of ``VersionAdapter``.
+Behind the scenes, ``reversion.register()`` does this anyway, but you can explicitly provide your own VersionAdapter if you need to perform really advanced customization.

 ::

-    class MyVersionAdapter(revisions.VersionAdapter):
+    class MyVersionAdapter(reversion.VersionAdapter):
         pass  # Please see the reversion source code for available methods to override.

-    revisions.register(MyModel, adapter_cls=MyVersionAdapter)
+    reversion.register(MyModel, adapter_cls=MyVersionAdapter)

 Automatic Registration by the Admin Interface